-Having a sense of urgency and making an immediate response to a problem lets the customer know that resolving the problem is as important to you (the organization) as it is to them.
-Employees need to speak and act in such a way that conveys to the customer that the problem or need is seriously important to them and deserves personal and serious attention.
+Having a sense of urgency and making an immediate response to a problem lets the customer know that resolving the issue is as important to you (the organization) as it is to them.
+Employees need to speak and act in such a way that conveys to the customer that the problem or need is seriously significant to them and deserves personal and grave attention.
 When we accurately respond with a sense of urgency, we convey earnestness, sincerity, and we begin to establish trust with customers.

 6. An Unwillingness to Apologize

 Good point.
 Almost never is the problem the customer service professional is responding to their fault.
-So why would you need to apologize personally for the problem?
+So why would you need to apologize personally for the issue?
 Because it’s not about YOU personally.